ralucaportase/flot-cursors-plugin/README.md

 **position** position of the cursor.
 It can be specified relative to the canvas, in pixels, using a *relativeX, relativeY* pair of coordinates or using axis based coordinates ( *x, x2, x3 .., y, y2, y3* ).

+**showIntersections** if true the intersection with the plots will be displayed as grey rectangles.
+Default is false.

+**showLabel** if true the name of the cursor will be displayed next to the cursor manipulator.

+**snapToPlot** specifies a plot on which the cursor will snap.
+If not specified the cursor will be free.

+**symbol** a shape ('cross', 'triangle' ...).
+The cursor manipulator will have this shape.

 Public Methods